pikvm/pikvm/README.md

 #### Addition
 * If you want to capture VGA from your server instead of HDMI, buy the [VGA-to-HDMI converter](https://aliexpress.com/item/3256801728005613.html).
 Some VGA HDMI adapters have issues with not supporting all resolutions and refresh rates.
-* PiKVM can be powered using PoE, but it is not recommend to use the official PoE HAT: it is unreliable and [not compatible with the HDMI bridge](https://github.com/pikvm/pikvm/issues/6).
+* PiKVM can be powered using PoE, but it is not recommend to use the official PoE HAT: the old generation [is not compatible with the HDMI bridge](https://github.com/pikvm/pikvm/issues/6).
 Use any other PoE hat without an I2C fan controller.
 * **Don't use random relay modules or random optocouplers!** Some relays or optocouplers may not be sensitive enough for the Raspberry Pi, some others may be low-level controlled.
 Either use relays that are activated by a high logic level, or follow the design provided and buy an OMRON.
 See details [here](https://github.com/pikvm/pikvm/issues/13).